 Private Flowers, a dancefilm installation at Fort York National Historic Site in Toronto presented with Toronto History Museums, was directed and devised by Haui and co-created and choreographed with Rodney Diverlus and Jera Wolfe.
-It ran until Sept.
-3.
+It runs until April 28, 2024.

 Rodney Diverlus believes in the power of dance, something he had in mind when he decided to be part of telling the story of infantryman Private Flowers, who was hanged in 1832 for engaging in sexual activity with another man.
 He tells this story with Jera Wolfe in the short dancefilm Private Flowers, directed by Haui, which played as part of an installation at Fort York until Sept.
 3.

 As he says, “I’m a pacifist.
 I’m an anti-colonialist.
 The first thought I had was, ‘Do we really need another commemoration of a quote-unquote fallen soldier?’ ” It was through speaking with creator Haui about their intention to take the project beyond the literal history that Diverlus says he lost his initial skepticism; it was to be an examination of Queerness and humanity, of life in an extremely crowded yet isolated space in a time when homosexuality was widely considered abnormal.

 When speaking with dancers Diverlus and Wolfe, it’s clear that living at Fort York and serving in the military service in the early 1800s sounds like a special kind of hell, filled with men in close quarters and limited communication with the outside world; it sounds like they are describing a prison rather than a workplace.